-These pulling blocks are extremely easy to build.
-If you own the tools required to do this project, then you probably don’t need to do much more than look at the pictures to figure this out.
-Matter of fact, I don’t think a project this simple requires super-detailed step-by-step instructions, so I’m going to keep this fairly brief.
-I will mostly be giving some pointers that should make the project simpler.
-At the very least, these pointers will make you aware of things you might not have considered yourself.
+My DIY pulling blocks are extremely easy to build.
+If you own the tools required to do this project then you probably don’t need to do much more than look at the pictures to figure it out.
+Matter of fact, I don’t think a project this simple requires super detailed, step-by-step instructions, so I’m going to keep this fairly brief.
+I’ll mostly be giving some pointers that’ll make the project simpler for the sake of perhaps making you aware of something you may not have yet considered yourself.

-Technically you can do whatever size you choose; 17½ x 24½” is just a bit easier.
-I’m confident that if you go with some other size that you can line up and evenly space alternating 2×4’s with relative ease by using a tape measure.
+Technically you can create any size that you can imagine; 17½ x 24½” is just super easy.
+I’m confident that if you choose to go with some other size that you can line up and evenly space alternating 2×4’s with relative ease by using a tape measure and basic math skills.

-In terms of how high to make the blocks (how many layers to build), that’s entirely up to you.
+In terms of how high to make the blocks (how many layers to build up), that’s entirely up to you.
 The top layer along with the stall mat is about 2¼” high, and each layer of 2×4’s adds another 1½” inches.
-My blocks have six layers in addition to the top, but that may be too tall for most people (I’m 6’4″), so you may prefer four or five layers.
-If you’re clever enough, you could make these adjustable, much like jerk blocks.
+My blocks have six layers in addition to the top, but that may be too tall for some people (I’m 6’4″), so you may prefer four or five layers.
+If you’re clever enough you could make these adjustable, much like jerk blocks.
 I didn’t bother with that though.